 For a more minimalist approach, Kahtoola’s NANOspikes are an ultralight, low-profile traction system.
 Featuring rubber panels that cover the heel and toe, impregnated with carbide spikes for excellent traction and grip, as well as a running shoe-specific upper that hugs the foot, NANOspikes are a great option for winter running on the road or trails!

-Sizing for traction-
+Sizing for winter traction traction

-Each brand has a size chart for their traction models, which we have included on the product pages on GearX.com.
+Each brand has a size chart for their traction models, which we have included on their product pages on our website.
 Typically, each size covers a range of shoe sizes.
 If you are planning on wearing your traction with a hiking boot or insulated winter boot, add a full shoe size to your street shoe size when reading these sizing charts.
 If you are between sizes, opt for the larger sized traction model to accommodate boots.
 If you have the right size, the stretchy upper should be snug, but not constricting and the spikes or traction pattern on bottom should line up properly with your heel and forefoot.

 Now that you know how to prevent slipping with these traction recommendations, we hope you have fun winter adventuring when the snow starts to fly!